phantomxc/pytrium/README.md

  * requests
  * future

+## Documentation
+This client library wraps all the available endpoints of the MX Atrium API.
+For additional information regarding data attributes, available query parameters, and typical work flows, visit the full documentation at https://atrium.mx.com/documentation

 ## Quickstart
 1. First you'll need to create a free developer account at [https://atrium.mx.com](https://atrium.mx.com).
 This will provide you with a `MX-API-KEY` and `MX-CLIENT-ID`, both of which are required to hit the API.
 Please keep this information confidential.

 2. Create your API instance.
   ```python